shel-don254/code-challenge1/README.md

 # code-challenge

 TITLE:code-challenge1
-Quick Review: To fork this
+Quick Review:

-click the Fork icon in the upper right of this page.
-This will bring you to GitHub.
-You may be prompted to choose where to fork — choose your personal GitHub account.
+to create a new repository
-Once your fork is created, click the Code button in GitHub, choose SSH and copy the provided git URL info.
-Clone to your local machine with git clone followed by the git URL you copied.
+go to your github account create new repository then click on the code tab and copy the USH url Clone to your local machine with git clone followed by the git URL you copied.
 This will create a folder in the location you're currently in containing your fork of this lab's repository. cd into the repository that you just cloned down in the terminal, then run code . to open the files in Visual Studio Code. create three folders where you will work on your code challenge